blandcr/chocothon/README.md

-# chocothon
+# Chocothon
-A Chocolate port of the marathon engine.
+A Chocolate port of the Marathon engine.

 This port is based on the Marathon Infinity source port.
-Henceforth, it is liscensed under the GNU General Public Liscense 3.0.
+Henceforth, it is licensed under the GNU General Public License 3.0.